aws-samples/amazon-dynamodb-labs/content/hands-on-labs/setup/_index.en.md

 +++

 In this chapter, we'll cover the prerequisites needed to get started with [Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html).
-You'll create a DynamoDB cluster and use a AWS Cloud9 envrironment to query this cluster.
-You'll also query the cluster using a Python Client Application.
+You'll create DynamoDB tables and use a AWS Cloud9 envrironment to query these tables.

 The deployment architecture that you will be building in this lab will look like the below.